spiir/viia-changelog/README.md

 ## 2020-05-05
 ## Added
 - Beta release on a new sign up flow for one-time Viia users.
 This flow lets the users share their data through Viia, but with out going through the add email steps.
 After the data is shared on the users behalf, everything will be deleted within 24 hours, unless the user choose to claim their account.
 If you need continously access to the users data, you should still use our regular flow.
 Read more here: docs.getviia.com
+- We've added categorization to our transactions to provide the possibilitty of are better overview of the collective transactions.

 ## 2020-04-22
 ### Fixed